 Principal, Mathematics, Leadership

 Manila has been teaching at Orchard School for 22 years.
 She was also the vice-principal and co-director from 1998 to 2014 and took over the principalship in 2015.
 Before coming to Orchard, she taught at Capitola Elementary School for six years.
-She holds a B.A. in photojournalism and a California State Teaching Credential from San Jose State University.
+She holds a B.A. in photojournalism and a California State Teaching Credential from San Jose State University, where she graduated with distinction.
 She completed the Marilyn Burns Math Institute, and is a member of both the California Mathematics Council and the National Council of Teachers of Mathematics.
 In her free time, Manila likes to read, bike, play sports, and spend time with family and friends.

 Liana has been teaching at Orchard School since 2013, initially as an aftercare teacher, then as the kindergarten co-teacher, and most recently as the humanities teacher (Language Arts and Social Studies).
 She has a B.A. in History, with a minor in Education, from UCSC, and a Multiple Subject Teaching Credential from CSUMB, as well as a background in Early Childhood Education.
 Before coming to Orchard, Liana worked in the public school system teaching various grade levels up through middle school.
 When Liana is not working with children, she likes hiking with her dog, enjoying local beaches, and dancing in her Jazzercise classes.